 I was actually filming The Money Tree at the time so I couldn’t make the reunion.
 I was genuinely gutted, but I did speak to Anjli (Mohindra) and Tommy (Knight) that day and told them to send everyone my love.

-Are you currently working on any productions or have any upcoming?
+Are you currently working on any productions or have any coming up?

 I’m auditioning at the moment and waiting to hear back on a few things so hopefully there’ll be something I’m working on soon!